 “Sometimes the challenges that we face in this economy are daunting, but I take strength from the amazing staff, volunteers and community partners who come together every day at United Way.
 We are all working together because we know our community can do better.”

 Anne has a Master’s of Social Welfare degree from the University of California at Berkeley and a Bachelor of Science degree from Syracuse University.
-She lives in San Rafael, California, with her husband, their two children and three Maltese dogs.
+She has two children and lives in San Rafael, California, with her husband, and two Maltese dogs.